Developer-Autodesk/forge.learning/docs/designautomation/appbundle/netcore.md

 }
 ```

 Now let's add a few endpoints to this class.
+The following methods must be copied inside the `DesignAutomationController` class.

 **1. GetLocalBundles**

-Look at the `bundles` folder and return a lista of .ZIP files.
+Look at the `bundles` folder and return a list of .ZIP files.

 ```csharp
 /// <summary>